cole-k/flux-examples/kani-vecdeque/fixes.md

 * `cap` was manually annotated (would differ otherwise).
 * `new_capacity` was manually annotated but didn't need all of the annotations (hence its difference).

+Missed refinements:
+* `buffer_write` (its underlying API wasn't refined; we should get it if it were)
+* `with_capacity_in`'s output VecDeque has capacity `>= capacity`.
+Nothing about the code requires this.
+It is a reasonable thing for a user to annotate, in which case we would infer the original requirement for `real_capacity`.